DXWO

-DXWO (99.9 FM), broadcasting as 99.9 Radyo BisDak, is a radio station owned and operated by Times Broadcasting Network Corporation.
-The station's studio is located at Ariosa Bldg., Jamisola St., Pagadian City.
+DXWO (99.9 FM), broadcasting as 99.9 Radyo Sincero, is a radio station owned by Times Broadcasting Network Corporation and operated by ABJ Broadcasting Services.
+The station's studio is located at the 2nd Floor., Bajamunde Bldg, Warlito Palmones St, Barangay.
+Santiago, Pagadian.

+Radyo Sincero used to broadcast on 95.5 FM from its inception in February 2025 to May 10, 2026.
+It transferred to its current frequency the following day.

 Incidents

 On September 13, 2000, at around 7:00 p.m., an explosion, apparently caused by an improvised bomb, occurred near the door of the station, which was then located on the fourth floor of the Aderico Optical Building.